 - freight description (quantity, exact weight, value, dimensions, type of packaging, classification)

-Bill of Lading Form Template, Source: Formspal
+Bill of Lading Form Template.
+Source: FormsPal

 Bill of lading template.
-There is a special website on which you can easily complete the BOL form and print it directly from your browser for free.
+There is a special website where you can easily complete the BOL form and print it directly from your browser for free.
 In case you have difficulties when filling in the spaces of the document, the How to section of the website helps you understand what kind of information is needed for each space.

-Bill of Lading is everywhere, isn’t it?
+The Bill of Lading is everywhere, isn’t it?
 Source: Fanpop

 House Bill of Lading & Master Bill of Lading